Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

 The offers cardholders up to $300 annually in statement credits for dining at select restaurants.
 The credit is split into two periods:

-You pay with your card at any participating restaurant, and Chase automatically applies the statement credit within 6 to 8 weeks.
+You pay with your card at any participating restaurant, and Chase automatically applies the statement credit within 3 business days, though Chase allows up to 4 weeks.
 No reservation through a special portal is required.

 I repeat: no special reservation is required.
 You do not need to book a Sapphire Exclusive slot.
 All you need to do is pay the bill with your eligible Sapphire Reserve at a qualifying restaurant.